 Caption: Centipedes and millipedes like damp, dark places

-Q How do I know if they are actually causing the damage?
+Q How do I know if centipedes and millipedes are actually causing the damage?

 A There is no way to be sure.
 Millipedes tend to nibble stems, aerial roots and growing points.
 If you have controlled slugs, snails and wireworms and only soft or young tissue has been attacked, these pests may be to blame.

-Q Can they be mistaken for anything else?
+Q Can centipedes and millipedes be mistaken for anything else?